 Savings that Make a Difference

-partners in past projects saved tens of thousands of dollars on their electricity bills and purchased clean energy.By coming together,
+partners in past projects saved tens of thousands of dollars on their electricity bills while switching to clean energy.By coming together,

 Those community organizations, largely made up of faith institutions, channeled the savings back into the heart of their work – delivering crucial services to community members in need of support.
 A few partners to highlight: